FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

  }'
 ```

 Note that the `option` field is a string, not a UUID.
-Remember that if you ever change the wording of your options in FusionAuth you need to change them in every piece of code that uses them.
+Because of this if you ever change the wording of your options in FusionAuth you need to change them in every piece of code that uses them.

 ### Check Slack Is Called
 In the PiedPiper terminal you'll see JSON being sent to our mock Slack.